mrsaraira/spring-security-implementations/README.md

 Logout is possible only by POST requests *see configurations* and that's added to the success.html.

 Form-based auth also uses HTTP basic auth which provides the encoded *username:password*. :)

+#### Spring Security form-based auth + MongoDB
+This method includes creating users in MongoDB and the configuring DaoAuthenticationProvider with our UserDetailsService implementation.
+At startup we're clearing DB and creating Users: admin and user (*see console output*) where the later is banned and cannot login.